2damlee/jobscope/README.md

 ## Notes

-This project keeps the retrieval and recommendation layer lightweight and interview-friendly.
+This project keeps the retrieval and recommendation layer lightweight and interview-friendly, while focusing on realistic pipeline design (incremental processing, state tracking, and conditional rebuilds).

-The current vector artifacts are file-based.
-A natural next step is to extend the incremental pipeline further or move vector storage into PostgreSQL with pgvector or a dedicated vector store.